For some time, I have worried that many places of worship worldwide and of different faiths, and not only the Church of England, have lost their way.

 One is nearer God’s heart in a garden than anywhere else on earth.

 My own faith confirms this as a one on one “relationship” with God.
 (More on how I found my faith in a later article).
 During the Eucharist, I believe I am in communion with God.
-That the formalities of the rites are different does not matter.
+It matters not that the formalities of the rites administered by clergy are different from what I was used to.

 The quote in the headline above is from Dorothy Frances Blomfield Gurney.
 (4 October 1858 – 15 June 1932).
 Her father and husband were Anglican priests but they both converted to Roman Catholicism when Gurney was 61 years old.
 Disillusioned with the Church of England?